 It’s worth noting that if you’re using potent topical corticosteroids for a long time or over a large area of skin, you are more likely to experience negative side effects, such as thinning of the skin.
 This can even result in the corticosteroid being absorbed into your bloodstream and cause internal side effects, particularly in children.

 If you’re thinking of using stronger corticosteroids to tackle eczema for yourself or your child, then it’s important to seek advice from your doctor or a healthcare professional.
 They will be able to advise you on the best course of treatment for your condition.
+Read our guide for more information on how to moisturise your scalp.

 If you suffer from eczema or other skin conditions, there are many different treatment options available that can help.